ros-navigation/docs.nav2.org/configuration/packages/configuring-map-server.rst

     Type of costmap filter used.
 This is an enum for the type of filter this should be interpreted as.
 We provide the following pre-defined types:

     - 0: keepout zones / preferred lanes filter
-    - 1: speed filter, speed limit is specified in m/s
+    - 1: speed filter, speed limit is specified in % of maximum speed
-    - 2: speed filter, speed limit is specified in % of maximum speed
+    - 2: speed filter, speed limit is specified in absolute value (not implemented yet)

 :filter_info_topic:

   ============== =============================
   Type           Default
   -------------- -----------------------------
-  string         costmap_filter_info
+  string         "costmap_filter_info"
   ============== =============================

   Description